Home » Tart and Pie Recipes » Ricotta Pie

 • Bake in the preheated oven for 40-45 minutes until golden brown.
 The middle will still be a little jiggly but that’s fine.
 The inside needs to be 160ºF/70ºC when ready.

-• Allow to cool then refrigerate before serving.
+• Allow the ricotta pie to cool, then refrigerate before serving.
 Dust with powdered sugar before serving.

 Notes